An Extraordinary Holiday Escape in Alexandria - Cosmopolitan made Authentic.

 Venture down to George Washington's Mount Vernon on the new Holiday Trolley and tread paths once familiar to some of the key players in American history.
 Peek in at ephemera belonging to the nation's first president, tour the historic grounds by candlelight or visit with Aladdin the camel, who roams the grounds during the holidays.

-While you're out, stop over in colorful Del Ray for award-winning hot chocolate at Artfully Chocolate and a brisk mosey down Mount Vernon Avenue, where you're greeted by friendly shop owners and holiday markets.
+While you're out, stop over in colorful Del Ray for a brisk mosey down Mount Vernon Avenue, where you're greeted by friendly shop owners and holiday markets.

 Delight in brunch at Fontaine Caffe and Creperie before heading into the Alexandria Black History Museum for an inside look at Alexandria's African-American history from the Civil War to civil rights and beyond.